AVSLab/basilisk/docs/2-1-bskReleaseNotes.md

     <li>Fixed and cleaned up bugs in heading and opnav UKFs, pixelLineConverter, houghCircles, and vizInterface</li>
     <li>Added validity falg to OpNav messages in order to exclude potential measurements</li>
     <li>Fixed camera orientation given the Unity camera frame definition</li>
+    <li>Updated BSK installation instructions to warn about not using swig v4</li>
 </ul>